 Tuition-free Options for Master’s Studies in Luxembourg

-International students at Luxembourg School of Business can benefit from a couple of scholarship opportunities, such as the International Entrepreneur Scholarship, which covers up to 50% of the total tuition fee, and the Merit-based Scholarship, which covers up to 20% of the tuition fee for the entire two-year program.
-Please note that these scholarships are awarded to academically dedicated and successful students only.
+International students at Luxembourg School of Business can benefit from scholarship opportunities for the Weekend MBA, such as the International Entrepreneur Scholarship, which may cover up to 50% of the total tuition fee, and the Merit-Based Scholarship, which may cover up to 20% of the tuition fee.
+Please note that these scholarships are limited and awarded to candidates who meet the scholarship criteria.

 Tuition-free Options for Ph.D.
 Studies in Luxembourg